d112358/rust-integration-template-imgconv/readme.md

 ## 📚 Use Cases
 This template can be reused for projects where:
 * Performance-critical algorithms are implemented in Rust.
-* You need multiple integration paths: CLI, C API, Python bindings.
+* Multiple integration paths are required: CLI, C API, Python bindings.
 * You want a clean separation of core logic and integration code.

 ## 🧩 Contributing